This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Sugar Alcohols

-These are the most popular additives in sugar-free foods, they provide less sweetness than sugar and they contain low calories.
+These are the most popular additives in sugar-free foods they provide less sweetness than sugar and they contain low calories.
 If 1 g of sugar gives you 4 calories, sugar alcohols give you 2.5 calories, so they increase glycemic levels, but not as much as regular table sugar.
 Some examples are Isomalt, Maltitol, Mannitol, Sorbitol, and Xylitol.
 They all end in “-ols” which is due to the alcohol group in their chemical structure.
-However, if used in large quantities these sugar alcohols are said to produce a laxative effect and is better to consume them in moderation.
+However, if used in large quantities these sugar alcohols are said to produce a laxative effect, and is better to consume them in moderation.

 For diabetics, moderation is key especially when it comes to sweeteners, hence it is wiser to choose natural sweeteners that do not increase your glycemic levels compared to artificial ones and save sweeteners such as honey and agave nectar for special occasions.